 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying schedule of findings and questioned costs, we identified certain deficiencies in internal control that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.
+However, as described in the accompanying schedule of findings and questioned costs, we identified a deficiency in internal control that we consider to be a material weakness and other deficiencies that we consider to be significant deficiencies.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is reasonable possibility that a material misstatement of the Nicolet Area Technical College District's financial statements will not be prevented or detected and corrected on a timely basis.
-We consider the deficiencies described in the accompanying schedule of findings and questioned costs as as items 2023-001 and 2023-002 to be material weaknesses.
+We consider the deficiency described in the accompanying schedule of findings and questioned costs as as item 2024-001 to be a material weakness.

 A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and questioned costs as items 2023-003 and 2023-004 to be significant deficiencies.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs as items 2024-002, 2024-003, and 2024-004 to be significant deficiencies.